Algorithms and Identities for B$\acute{e}$zier curves via Post Quantum Blossom: Post quantum blossoming

 Let us consider a cubic polynomial represented by the monomial $1, t, t^2, \text{and}~~ t^3$.
-Now these monomials can be easily $(p,q)$-blossomed for any $q = 0$, since in each case the associated function $s(u_1, u_2, u_3;p, q)$ given below can be easily verified as it is symmetric, multiaffine, and reduces to the required monomial along the $(p,q)$-diagonal:
+Now these monomials can be easily post quantum blossomed for any $p\neq0,$ and $q \neq0$, since in each case the associated function $s(u_1, u_2, u_3;p, q)$ given below can be easily verified as it is symmetric, multiaffine, and reduces to the required monomial along the post quantum diagonal: